Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

-\subsection{Smooth shearlets}
+\subsection{Smooth Shearlets}

-In many theoretical and some practical purposes one needs smooth shearlets in the Fourier domain because such shearlets provide well-localized shearlets in time domain.
-Recently, in \cite{GL11} a new shearlet construction was proposed that provides smooth shearlets for all scales $a$ and respective shears $s$.
-Our shearlets are smooth for all scales and for all shears $|s|\neq 1$.
-The ``diagonal'' shearlets $\psi^{h\times v}$ are continuous by construction but they are not smooth.
-Fig \ref{fig:diagonalShearletOld} illustrates this.
+In many theoretical (and sometimes also practical) purposes one needs smooth shearlets in Fourier domain because such shearlets provide well-localized shearlets in time domain.
+In \cite{GL13} a new shearlet construction is proposed that provides smooth shearlets for all scales $a$ and respective shears $s$.
+Our shearlets are smooth for all scales and for all shears $\lvert s\rvert\neq 1$.
+Our ``diagonal'' shearlets $\psi^{h\times v}$ are continuous by construction but they are not smooth.
+This is illustrated in Figure~\ref{fig:diagonalShearletOld}.

 Obviously our construction is not smooth in points on the diagonal.
 The new construction circumvents this with ``round'' corners.
-To this end, we get back to the two different scaling functions which we discussed in Section \ref{section:scalingFunction}.
-While we chose the scaling function matching our cone-construction the new construction is based on the tensor-product scaling function $\hat{\Phi}(\omega)=\varphi(\omega_1)\varphi(\omega_2)$.
-We present the basic steps in the construction of \cite{GL11} transferred to our setting.
+To this end, we get back to the two different scaling functions which we discussed in Section~\ref{sec:scaling_function}.
+While we chose the scaling function matching our cone-construction, the new construction is based on the tensor-product scaling function $\hat{\Phi}(\omega)=\varphi(\omega_1)\varphi(\omega_2)$.
+We transfer the basic steps presented in \cite{GL13} to our setting.
 In fact, we only need to modify the function $\psi_1$.
 We set